dannsam/xenko-docs/manual/game-studio/prefabs/archetypes.md

 Suppose, you create a simple sports simulator.
 Players wear nearly identical t-shirts that differ only in color.

 You can create one t-shirt **Material**, copy it several times, and then customize each material separately.
-If you decide to change _Core Properties_ of these materials later on, you would have to change each **Material** individually.
+If you decide to change some _Property_ of these materials later on, you would have to change each **Material** individually.

 That's when **Archetypes** come in handy.
 An **Archetype** is essentially a **Master Asset** that controls **Core Properties** of the **Derived Assets**.